 A complex scene generally produces a larger file size, meaning that higher bandwidth will be needed for data transmission.
 Therefore, if Constant bit rate is selected, the bandwidth utilization is fixed at a selected level, resulting in mutable video quality performance.
-The bit rates are selectable at the following rates: 20Kbps, 30Kbps, 40Kbps, 50Kbps, 64Kbps, 128Kbps, 256Kbps, 512Kbps, 768Kbps, 1Mbps, 2Mbps, 3Mbps, and 4Mbps.
+The bit rates are selectable at the following rates: 20Kbps, 30Kbps, 40Kbps, 50Kbps, 64Kbps, 128Kbps, 256Kbps, 512Kbps, 768Kbps, 1Mbps, 2Mbps, 3Mbps, 4Mbps, 6Mbps, and 8Mbps.
 You can also select Customize and manually enter a value.

 On the other hand, if Fixed quality is selected, all frames are transmitted with the same quality; bandwidth utilization is therefore unpredictable.
 The video quality can be adjusted to the following settings: Acceptable, Satisfactory, Good, Very Good, and Excellent.
-You can also select Customize and manually enter a value from 1 (high quality) to 31 (low quality).
+You can also select Customize and manually enter a value.